Oscar A Carlson High School

 The student:teacher ratio of 24:1 is higher than the Michigan state level of 18:1.

 Minority enrollment is 18% of the student body (majority Hispanic and Black), which is lower than the Michigan state average of 34% (majority Black).

 Oscar A Carlson High School's student population of 1,141 students has stayed relatively flat over five school years.

-The teacher population of 48 teachers has declined by 15% over five school years.
+The teacher population of 48 teachers has stayed relatively flat over five school years.

-Oscar A Carlson High School is ranked within the bottom 50% of all 3,119 schools in Michigan (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+Oscar A Carlson High School is ranked within the bottom 50% of all 3,120 schools in Michigan (based off of combined math and reading proficiency testing data) for the 2018-19 school year.